Mare Humorum: Geology

 It was not sampled by the Apollo program, so a precise age has not been determined.
 However, geological mapping indicates that it is intermediate in age between the Imbrium and Nectaris Basins, suggesting an age of about 3.9 billion years.
-Humorum Basin is filled with a thick layer of mare basalt, believed to exceed 3 kilometers in thickness at the center of the basin.
+The Humorum basin is filled with a thick layer of mare basalt, believed to exceed 3 kilometers in thickness at the center of the basin.

 A mass concentration (mascon), or gravitational high, was identified in the center of Mare Humorum from Doppler tracking of the five Lunar Orbiter spacecraft in 1968.
 The mascon was confirmed and mapped at higher resolution with later orbiters such as Lunar Prospector and GRAIL.

 On the north edge of Mare Humorum is the large crater Gassendi, which was considered as a possible landing site for Apollo 17.
 To the south are the floor-fractured Vitello crater, the partially flooded Doppelmayer, and the smaller Puiseux.
 To the east are Hippalus crater and Promontorium Kelvin.
 To the west are the Rimae Doppelmayer and the Rupes Liebig, which are cliffs near Liebig itself which is just west of the mare.